jason0810ca/Magazine_Subscription_Behavior/README.md

 ---
 # Predictive_Analysis
-Compilation of Python programming codes
+Compilation of Python programming codes.

 ## Description
   The project demonstrates analyses on a dataset using a logistic regression model and SVM.